 <e-mail address>-3.<extension of the image file (JPG, JPEG, TIF, PNG, or GIF)>

-This will be useful if you want to use in one email signature various graphic content that is different for each user.
+This will be useful if you want to use various graphic content, which is different for each user, in one email signature.

 Remember that the image files cannot be stored on a mapped disk i.e. the image cannot reside on X:\pictures\.The allowed location for this scenario is a network disk in the following format: \\srv01\pictures.